Esh98/Variant-Calling-using-freebayes-and-Annotation/README.md

 To look at the **HTML file**, we will need to use `scp` or FileZilla to bring it over to our local machine.

-A sample report is provided "snpEff_summary.html" if for some reason you fail to produce it.
+A sample report is provided "snpEff_summary.html" in the **template_htmls/** directory, if for some reason you fail to produce it.

 Let's scroll through the report.
 The first part of the report is a summary, which outlines what was run and what was found.